PeerPigeon/PigeonIdP/README.md

 A decentralized identity provider (IdP) solution that works in browsers using PeerPigeon's WebDHT for storage and UnSEA for cryptographic operations.
 Built for integration with PigeonHub and supports custom namespaces.

+**Built with PeerPigeon 1.0.6** - Latest stable release with improved WebRTC mesh networking and DHT performance.

 ## Features

 - 🔐 **Decentralized Authentication** - No central authority required